Please upgrade your web browser now. Internet Explorer 6 is no longer supported.

-Pan-roasted halibut from Ad Hoc at Home by Thomas Keller
+Pan-roasted halibut from Ad Hoc at Home (page 92) by Thomas Keller

 Always check the publication for a full list of ingredients.
-An Eat Your Books index lists the main ingredients and does not include 'store-cupboard ingredients' (salt, pepper, oil, flour etc.)
+An Eat Your Books index lists the main ingredients and does not include 'store-cupboard ingredients' (salt, pepper, oil, flour, etc.) - unless called for in significant quantity.

-Notes about this Recipe
+Notes about this recipe

 • Eydie on July 05, 2011